Your Juvenile Law Questions Answered:

 Generally, Juvenile Court cases are strictly confidential.
 Court records and police reports are sealed and are not available for public review.
 That said, there are times when a juvenile matter could be “bound-over” to the adult court where the minor would be tried as an adult.

 This is generally reserved for serious crimes like murder or felony-level offenses.
 If tried as an adult, their record would not remain confidential.
 There is also the possibility that misdemeanor offenses may become public record if the juvenile had been previously adjudicated of a Class D crime and now faces an additional Class D crime or higher.

 If your loved one has been charged with a juvenile offense or summonsed to appear in juvenile court call an experienced Maine Juvenile Law Attorney at RW to learn how we can help you.

 Juvenile Law Attorneys

 The team here at RW understand how a heavy-handed punishment in the juvenile court can negatively impact a child’s future.
-We have the training and experience to help assist you in dealing with law enforcement and the juvenile justice system in hopes of avoiding these collateral consequences.
+We have the training & experience to help assist you in dealing with law enforcement and the juvenile justice system in hopes of avoiding these collateral consequences.
 Whether the case goes through the juvenile process or becomes an informal adjustment, our firm works closely with juvenile community correction officers, counselors or other seasoned professionals to help our juvenile clients thrive in their family, community and classroom.